nomyx-io/gemforce-docs/docs/smart-contracts/interfaces/imarketplace.md

 ## Overview

-The [`IMarketplace.sol`](/Users/sschepis/Development/gem-base/contracts/interfaces/IMarketplace.sol) defines the core interface for NFT marketplace functionality within the Gemforce platform.
+The `IMarketplace.sol` interface defines the core interface for NFT marketplace functionality within the Gemforce platform.
 This interface establishes the standard contract for marketplace operations including listing, purchasing, delisting, and fee management for NFT trading.

 ## Interface Details